springernature/ee-snpaas-cli/README.md

 Engineering Enablement SNPaaS client.

 This repository uses GitHub Actions to build the docker images.
-To release a new version and push to DockerHub, please use an annotated tag: `git tag -a v3.13 -m "new release"` and push with `git push --tags` and the github actions will do the rest: create a new release and push to DockerHub.
+All changes are build and push to Github Packages and our Google Container Registry.
+To release a new version and publish to DockerHUB (in order to be used by snpaas-cli) please create a new Github Release with a proper version (usually the same as you specify in Dockerfile/VERSION, but the version from the release wins).

 ## Install